jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:minCount 1 ;
 				sh:path fixm:uom
 			] .
 2. Stereotype **"choice"**: For each UML class with stereotype "choice" a SHACL shape is generated.
 There are two different cases: (1) a choice class is used as attribute or (2) a choice class is used via connections.
-In case (1) the generated SHACL shape is only a link between a UML class and a choice of allowed attributes or connections.
+In case (1) the generated SHACL shape is only a link between a UML class and a choice between allowed attributes or connected classes.
 Therefore, the SHACL shape of the choice class only contains the attributes and connections in a sh:xone (only one attribute or connection is allowed).
 In case (2) the generated SHACL shape is also an RDFS class.
 It also provides the choice between attributes and connections in a sh:xone but including their paths and maxCount constraint.
 Example fixm:PersonOrOrganization (case 1) and fixm:AircraftType (case 2):

 		fixm:PersonOrOrganization
 			a sh:NodeShape ;